 You might have seen fishing leaders used by other anglers.
 Then thought to yourself … what is the point of tying on a shorter length of fishing line to the main fishing line?
+What is the difference between a fishing line and a leader?
 Would it just be simpler if you just attach the hook at the end of the main fishing line and call it day?
 The shorter answer is no. That is if you want a successful fishing trip.

 So what is the purpose of a fishing leader?
 Fishing leaders have two main purposes: